tdwebste/bestscope_E3ISPM20000KPA_camera/README.md

 # To test camera
 ## Windows Developer
-1.MIDshowSetupp.exe is the DirectShow SDK installation file.
+1. MIDshowSetupp.exe is the DirectShow SDK installation file.
 Running it will install the driver, DirectShow files, sample application and its source code.
-2.MITwainSetup.exe is the TWAIN SDK installation file.
+2. MITwainSetup.exe is the TWAIN SDK installation file.
 Running it will install the driver, TWAIN files, sample application and its source code.

 ## Linux Developer